birchill/10ten-ja-reader/README.md

 | (Copy mode) Copy word/kanji               | <kbd>w</kbd>                                        |
 | (Copy mode) Select next entry             | <kbd>c</kbd>                                        |

-## Building
+## Building from source

-To build from a source package from the [Releases](https://github.com/birtles/rikaichamp/releases) page:
+You may also build the add-ons using a source package from the [Releases](https://github.com/birtles/rikaichamp/releases) page and running the following commands:

 ```
 export RELEASE_BUILD=1
 yarn install
-yarn build # Firefox package, alternatively use build:chrome for the Chrome package
+yarn build
 ```

+(Note that you may ignore the `.js` files associated with each release.
+These are published simply to provide a public URL for each version of the source files to associating stack traces from error reports.)

+The above builds the package for **Firefox**.
+Use `yarn build:chrome` to build the Chrome package, or `yarn build:edge` for Edge.

-Note that versions prior to and including 0.5.5 `yarn install` will try to install husky but fail so you will need to run `yarn install --ignore-scripts`.
+**Note:** For versions prior to and including 0.5.5 `yarn install` will try to install `husky` but fail so you will need to run `yarn install --ignore-scripts`.

 ## Contributing